zuplo/docs/docs/articles/custom-ci-cd.md

 :::

-The Zuplo CLI, `zup`, which you be using in you custom CI/CD script, uses API Keys to authenticate.
+The Zuplo CLI, [`zup`](../cli/installation.md), which you be using in you custom CI/CD script, uses API Keys to authenticate.
 You can find your API Key by following these steps:

 1. Navigate to [portal.zuplo.com](https://portal.zuplo.com) and log in.
-2. Select the project that you want to work on.
+2. Select the account that you want to work on.
-3. Click on the "Settings" tab and navigate to the "Zuplo API Keys" section.
+3. Click on the "Settings" tab and navigate to the "API Keys" section.
 4. Write some tests for your API.
 We provide a rich set of test helpers and utils based on BDD.
 You can see examples of tests at [samples](https://github.com/zuplo/zup-cli-example-project/tree/main/tests).